On the proper moduli spaces of smoothable K\"ahler-Einstein Fano varieties: Local geometry near a -Gorenstein smoothable K-polystable -Fano variety

 Since $G\times_{G_{z_0}} \pi^{-1}_W(0)$ is a fiber of a GIT quotient morphism, we conclude that $G\cdot \pi^{-1}_W(0)$ is affine.

+As a consequence, the \'etale chart $\phi/G:(G\times_{G_{z_0}} U_W)/\!\!/G\to G\cdot U_W/G$ is actually a {\em finite} morphism, which implies $G\cdot U_W/G$ is affine.
+This gives an {\em affine} neighborhood of $[z_0]\in \mathcal{KF}_N$.
+This proves that the algebraic space $\mathcal{KF}_N$ is actually a {\em scheme}.
 Finally to prove the last statement of Theorem \ref{t-good}, we observe that Lemma \ref{K-bdd} implies that the closed points of $\mathcal{KF}_N$ stabilizes.
 However, since $\mathcal{KF}_N$ is semi-normal, we indeed know that they are isomorphic (see \cite[7.2]{Kol96}). \end{proof}

-\begin{rem} We remark that if we work with the Hilbert scheme instead of the Chow then there is no need for us to take the semi-normalization to guarantee the existence of universal family, and we can take the local GIT quotient of a similarly defined $Z^\circ_{\rm red}$ for each $N$.
-Although we cannot conclude that those GIT quotients will be stabilized for $N\gg1 $, their semi-normalizations indeed will be.
+\begin{rem} We want to point out that by shrinking $U_W$ if necessary the map $\phi:G\times_{G_{z_0}} U_W \to G\cdot U_W$ is actually {\em strongly \'etale} in the sense of \cite[page 198]{MFK}, i.e. $U_W$ is a Luna's \'etale slice.
+To see that one notices that we have already established in the above that the categorical quotient $(G\cdot U_W)/G$ is in fact a {\em good quotient} (see also \cite[Definition 2.12]{Dre2004}) and moreover the map $\phi$ induces an \'etale morphism